Skip to content

 Sidetone behaviour (v0.9.1+)

 The Sidetone toggle and Sidetone volume slider control both the radio's DAX-fed monitor and the client-side low-latency CW sidetone generator (CwSidetoneGenerator, approximately 10 ms latency) in lockstep.
+In v26.5.3, the local sidetone routes to the user-selected audio output instead of the default output (#2899).
 There is no separate local sidetone toggle or volume slider.
 Pitch and pan always follow the radio's cw_pitch and mon_pan_cw settings automatically β€” no manual override is required or available.

 The local sidetone is suitable for paddle, straight-key, and CWX-generated transmissions where network round-trip latency would make the radio's DAX-fed monitor unusable at higher speeds.